HanadaLee/openresty/README.md

 # Copyright & License

 The bundle itself is licensed under the 2-clause BSD license.

+NGINX is a registered trademark owned by F5 NETWORKS, INC.
+OpenResty® is a registered trademark owned by OpenResty Inc.

+The maintainer (Hanada) of this customized bundle is not sponsored by or affiliated with OpenResty Inc. or NGINX Official / F5 NETWORKS, INC.

 See LICENSE for details.

 [Back to TOC](#table-of-contents)